Distributed Tracing

 #1.
 Distributed Tracing

-DeepFlow presents application Spans, system Spans, and network Spans involved in a single call on a flame graph through distributed tracing, enabling collaboration across multiple departments such as business development teams, framework development teams, service mesh operations teams, container operations teams, DBA teams, and cloud operations teams on a single platform.
+DeepFlow uses distributed tracing to present all application Spans, system Spans, and network Spans involved in a single call in one flame graph, enabling true cross-team collaboration among business development teams, framework development teams, service mesh operations teams, container operations teams, DBA teams, and cloud operations teams on a single platform.

 #1.1 Overview

-Note: The flame graph and topology graph of distributed tracing do not currently support adding to the Dashboard.
+Note: Flame graphs and topology graphs in distributed tracing currently do not support being added to a Dashboard

 00-Overview

-The call tracing right slide-out panel is divided into three parts: header information, data visualization, and call information data list.
+The right-side tracing panel is divided into three parts: header information, data visualization, and call information data list.

-• ① Header Information: Displays basic information of the link, such as client, server, request start time, duration, request type, request resource, etc.
+- ① Header Information: Displays basic information about the trace, such as client, server, request start time, duration, request type, request resource, etc.

-• ① Data Visualization: Displays call tracing Span data in the form of a flame graph or displays the services of call tracing in the form of a topology graph.
+- ① Data Visualization: Displays tracing Span data as a flame graph or shows traced services as a topology graph.

-• ② Call Information Data List: Displays associated information of the call.
+- ② Call Information Data List: Displays related call information.

 #1.1.1 Flame Graph